 - Expose and delegitimize targeted social-media-based political propaganda.

 We are also looking for ideas on how to implement the needed changes at the full scale and complexity of modern society (while also adapting to our new, social distance-based environment with its limits on direct, face-to-face conversations).

-In order to do what we can to accelerate the Initiative effort we are: 1) seeking essays or less formal thoughts from our readers about how our field might help society take full advantage of this "never again" moment; 2) renewing our search for people who either are or would like to undertake Initiative-related projects; 3) upgrading the BI system to do a better job of highlighting work people are doing to address Initiative challenges; 4) strengthening Beyond Intractability's collection of online learning materials designed to explain Coronavirus-related Initiative ideas to general audiences, and 5) publicizing the effort more widely.
+In order to do what we can to accelerate the Initiative effort we are: 1) seeking essays or less formal thoughts from our readers about how our field might help society take full advantage of this "never again" moment which we will publish on our blog and, if appopriate, on other parts of BI as well.
+2) renewing our search for people who either are, or would like to, undertake Initiative-related projects; 3) upgrading the BI system to do a better job of highlighting work people are doing to address Initiative challenges; 4) strengthening Beyond Intractability's collection of online learning materials designed to explain COVID-19 and racism-related Initiative ideas to general audiences, and 5) publicizing the effort more widely.

-Any help you could provide would be greatly appreciated including, especially, information about both people who are doing Initiative-related work that we should be sure to highlight, and people who might be willing to help us develop the Initiative itself (which includes submitting essays as suggested above, which we will eagerly publish and publicize on the site).
-As always, we also appreciate contributions to help us keep this effort running.
+Any help you could provide would be greatly appreciated including, especially, information about both people who are doing Initiative-related work that we should be sure to highlight, and people who might be willing to help us develop the Initiative itself (which includes submitting essays as suggested above).
+As always, we also appreciate financial contributions to help us keep this effort running.
 Please consider contributing on our GoFundMe Page.